Skin sensitising chemicals

 The use of dimethyl fumarate (DMF), an anti-mould chemical that was commonly used in sachets accompanying consumer articles, such as shoes and sofas, has been restricted in the EU since 2012.

 In 2017, ECHA, Denmark, Italy and Norway proposed to restrict more than 4 000 hazardous substances, including those classified as skin sensitising substances, used in tattoo inks and permanent make-up.
 68 % of people with tattoos have reported skin problems with 6 % reporting persistent skin symptoms.
-At the end of 2020, the European Commission adopted the restriction which will start to apply in the EU/EEU as of early 2022.
-This includes a 12-month transition period from the entry into force for most of the substances and a 24-month transition period for pigments green 7 and blue 15.
-This restriction does not ban tattooing, but aims to make it safer.
-It may help avoid over 1 000 cases of chronic allergic reactions every year and reduce also the occurrence of other skin reactions and serious effects.
+At the end of 2020, the European Commission adopted the restriction and it started applying in the EU/EEU after 4 January 2022.
+This restriction aims to make tattooing and permanent make-up safer.

 - ECHA’s committees back restricting over 1 000 skin sensitising chemicals used in clothing and other articles, 22 September 2020